Skip to Main Content

 Compare the best homeowners insurance companies in Louisiana

-Based on our analysis, USAA, Allstate, State Farm and The Hanover are the top homeowners insurance companies in Louisiana.
-These carriers offer a mix of competitive rates, robust coverage, unique discounts, high financial strength ratings and good customer satisfaction scores from the 2023 J.D.
-Power U.S. Home Insurance Study.
-If you are in the market for the best Louisiana homeowners insurance, these companies are a good place to start gathering quotes.
+Based on Bankrate's analysis, the carriers below offer a mix of competitive rates, robust coverage, several discounts and high financial strength ratings.
+While customer satisfaction scores from the J.D.
+Power 2024 U.S. Home Insurance Study are mixed, these companies are a good place to start gathering quotes.

 /1,000